 This is the thing that matters most and the thing most people miss on first reading.

 The stations are not five separate programs under one roof.
 They are one system.
-The hands at Stations One and Two produce raw material — not just objects, but behavioral data about the person who made them.
-The AI at Station Three explores that data through dialogue and identifies who the person is becoming.
-The digital fabrication tools at Station Four serve whoever Station Three identified.
+Your hands at Stations One and Two teach the staff something about you — not just objects, but what the person who made them is like.
+The AI at Station Three helps you understand what that means and where it points.
+The digital fabrication tools at Station Four are there for whoever Station Three pointed in that direction.
 The robot arm at Station Five assembles what the whole continuum produced.

 Remove any station and the others cannot complete their work.
 That dependency is not a design flaw.
 It is the design.
-A participant who moves through all five stations has done something almost no one their age — and very few adults — has done: they have built with their hands, discovered their direction through AI dialogue, fabricated their design digitally, and taught a robot to assemble the result.
+A participant who moves through all five stations has done something almost no one their age — and very few adults — has done: they have built with their hands, discovered their direction through a real conversation with an AI, fabricated their design digitally, and taught a robot to assemble the result.
 That is the full arc — from hand to mind to machine.
 That is what CrowdSmith exists to produce.

-The SmithFellow Core is the universal entry point.
-Twenty-four to thirty hours delivered in-person over eight to ten sessions.
-A trained facilitator observes each participant across ten behavioral dimensions while an AI tracking framework captures engagement data in real time.
+The SmithFellow is the universal entry point.
+Twenty-four hours delivered in-person over six to eight weeks.
+A trained facilitator watches each participant work — how they ask questions, how they handle correction, whether they push back or accept the first answer, what they gravitate toward when nobody is directing them.
 The methodology is the same for everyone.
 What emerges is the person.

-Five elective modules extend the Core into specialized domains when the building opens:
+Five specialization modules extend the SmithFellow into deeper territory when the building opens:

-The SmithFellow Core is $2,000 per seat.
-Each elective module is $2,000.
-WIOA-aligned.
-Zero multiple-choice tests.
-The credential documents demonstrated capability — observed behavior during real work — not memorized content.
+The SmithFellow program is $2,000 per person.
+Each specialization module is another $2,000.
+No multiple-choice tests.
+No degree required.
+Government job-training agencies can pay for people to attend.
+The credential documents what you actually did — observed behavior during real work — not what you memorized.
 The person who earns it has not passed a test.
 They have produced work that could not have been produced alone, and they can prove it.

 The 60–Second Version

 America dismantled shop class and replaced it with nothing.
 CrowdSmith is building what should have come next.
 We call it the Maker Continuum — a five-station progression from hand tools to smart tools.
 A community member walks in, picks up a hand saw, and starts building.
 They move to power tools.
-Then they sit down with an AI and discover — through the methodology, not a test — who they are and where they’re headed.
+Then they sit down with an AI and discover — not from a test, but from the conversation itself — who they are and where they’re headed.
 If their path leads through digital fabrication, they design and 3D-print.
 Then they teach a robot arm to assemble what they made.
 That’s not five separate programs.
 That’s one story, and every station depends on the one before it.
 No nonprofit in America offers this pipeline.
-We’re building it with open-source technology, for under $50,000 in equipment.
+We’re building it with open-source technology and equipment that fits in a single building.
 The people who walk through our door — veterans, displaced workers, young people, career changers — don’t just learn skills.
 They discover their direction.
 They make things.
 And they teach machines to make things.
 That’s the new shop class.

 Station 1: a hand and a tool.